 Description: Chemistry is the study of physical science which deals with interaction of the structure and properties of matter and energy, the changes they undergo, atomic structure, chemical reactions, and bonding.
 Basic concepts of science will be reinforced as the student learns new concepts in chemistry through numerous classroom and laboratory activities.
 Skills in handling lab equipment and solving problems are emphasized.
 Basic math skills are required.

-General Horticulture (Science Equivalent Credit) Alternate year offering: Will NOT be offered in 2022-23 and will be offered in 2023-24
+General Horticulture (Science Equivalent Credit)

+Alternate year offering: Will NOT be offered in 2024-2025

 Note: See course in "Agriculture, Food, & Natural

 Resources" for course description.

 Physics

 Prerequisite: Biology AND Algebra 1; Geometry

 recommended